Notre Dame fundraiser laments that surge in donations didn't come sooner

 "The government is in charge of 93 cathedrals all over France, and the amount dedicated to Notre Dame de Paris was not enough for the restoration," Picaud said.

-Susan Corr, president of the European Confederation of Conservator-Restorers' Organisations, said this was a common fight for those trying to safeguard even the most celebrated cultural sites.
+Susan Corr, president of the European Confederation of Conservator-Restorers' Organisations, said this was a common fight for those trying to safeguard even the most celebrated cultural relics.

 "Heritage sites come at the end of all government budgets," she said.
 "For people who work in the field, when it comes down to it, it’s hard to get funding.
 The value of these sites is intrinsic in so many other ways."